If you are researching Essex grammar schools, the first thing to know is that Essex is wider than one neat shortlist.

 - Using ranking too early or too heavily.

-- Comparing Chelmsford and Colchester just because both sound strong, rather than because both are realistic.
+- Comparing Chelmsford and Colchester just because both sound strong, rather than because both work for the journey and admissions route.

 - Forgetting that the wider Essex picture also includes the Southend and Westcliff cluster.